 But like me, if you aren’t a fan of timing the market, averaging into a position over the months ahead is a prudent strategy and could reduce volatility.
 If we hit a second wave or the company posts worse than expected second quarter earnings and the stock suffers downward pressure, you can reduce your average price.

-And if the economy continues to return to normal and consumers start to spend again, you may be thankful you took a position in one of Canada’s strongest brands at discounted price levels.
+And if the economy continues to return to normal and consumers start to spend again, you may be thankful you took a position in one of Canada’s strongest brands at discounted price levels, as it could provide outstanding growth.